-If the shares acquired upon exercise of the non-qualified option are subject to repurchase by us at the original exercise price in the event of the optionee's termination of service prior to vesting in such shares, the optionee will not recognize any taxable income at the time of exercise but will have to report as ordinary income, as and when our repurchase right lapses, an amount equal to the excess of the fair market value of the shares on the date our repurchase right lapses with respect to such shares over the exercise price paid for the shares.
+• If the shares acquired upon exercise of the non-qualified option are subject to repurchase by us, at the original exercise price paid per share in the event of the optionee's termination of service prior to vesting in such shares, the optionee will not recognize any taxable income at the time of exercise but will have to report as ordinary income, as and when our repurchase right lapses, an amount equal to the excess of the fair market value of the shares on the date our repurchase right lapses with respect to such shares over the exercise price paid for the shares.

-The optionee may, however, elect under Section 83(b) of the Internal Revenue Code to include as ordinary income in the year of exercise of the non-qualified option an amount equal to the excess of the fair market value of the purchased shares on the exercise date (determined as if the shares were not subject to our repurchase right) over the exercise price paid for such shares.
+• The optionee may, however, elect under Section 83(b) of the Internal Revenue Code to include as ordinary income in the year of exercise of the non-qualified option an amount equal to the excess of the fair market value of the purchased shares on the exercise date (determined as if the shares were not subject to our repurchase right) over the exercise price paid for such shares.
 If the Section 83(b) election is made, the optionee will not recognize any additional income as and when our repurchase right lapses.

-We will be entitled to a business expense deduction equal to the amount of ordinary income recognized by the optionee with respect to the exercised nonqualified option.
+We will be entitled to a business expense deduction equal to the amount of ordinary income recognized by the optionee with respect to the exercised non-qualified option.
 The deduction will in general be allowed for our taxable year in which such ordinary income is recognized by the optionee.
-We anticipate that the compensation deemed paid by us upon the exercise of non-statutory options granted with an exercise price equal to the fair market value of the option shares will not have to be taken into account for purposes of the \$1 million limitation per covered individual on the deductibility of the compensation paid to our executive officers.
+We anticipate that the compensation deemed paid by us upon the exercise of non-statutory options granted under the option plan will not have to be taken into account for purposes of the \$1 million limitation per covered individual on the deductibility of the compensation paid to our executive officers.